-Although our secured leverage ratio as of June 30, 2013 and December 31, 2013 was greater than 4.75 to 1.00, we recorded positive consolidated station operating income for our television segment for the last twelve months ended June 30, 2013 and December 31, 2013 (as defined in the Indenture).
-Therefore, during the periods ending June 30, 2013 and December 31, 2013 no Additional Interest was incurred and/or payable.
+Although for the Additional Interest applicable periods (1), (2), (3) and (4) our secured leverage ratio was greater than 4.75 to 1.00, we recorded positive consolidated station operating income for our television segment for those respective periods (as defined in the Indenture).
+Therefore, during those respective periods, no Additional Interest was incurred and/or payable.